syncd010/AoC2018/README.md

 dart run day.dart FILE
 ```
 for `FILE`, the files `input`, `input2` or `inputTest` located in the corresponding directory can be used.
 If no file is present, the parameters are probably hard coded in the program, so check it.

+## Some random notes:
+- For days 9, 11 and 14 the input is hardcoded in the source file, in `main`.
+- For day 19 Part 2 the input program is "decoded" and implemented directly, which means that with some other input file it won't give the right answer.
+- Day 21 takes some time to run.
+The implemented solution interprets the input program, which takes some time.
+Alternatively the input program could/should be "decoded" and implemented directly.